 Temperatures get below freezing but snowfall often times makes it absolutely stunning outside!
 If you are a winter bride or groom this is the time of year to consider having your wedding in Zion National Park.
 That being said, many of the locations I mentioned earlier will be inaccessible during this season due to snow and ice so do your research ahead of time by using the All Trails app to find out accessible locations for a Zion winter wedding.

--Planning a summer Zion wedding?
+-Planning a summer Zion National Park wedding?
 Make sure to bring sunscreen and hats as temperatures can reach up to 100 degrees Fahrenheit (38 degrees Celsius)!

 -If rain is in the forecast don’t worry, there are several indoor locations that can accommodate a ceremony inside Zion National Park.